-- The minimum safeguards as outlined by Article 18 of the EU Taxonomy Regulation (including alignment with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights). - Application of good governance practices (these include sound management structures, employee relations, remuneration of staff and tax compliance). - Compliance with the Do No Significant Harm principle as prescribed under the definition of Sustainable Investment in EU SFDR.
+The minimum safeguards as outlined by Article 18 of the EU Taxonomy Regulation (including alignment with the OECD Guidelines for Multinational Enterprises and the UN are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.

+Guiding Principles on Business and Human Rights).

+- Application of good governance practices (these include sound management structures, employee relations, remuneration of staff and tax compliance). - Compliance with the Do No Significant Harm principle as prescribed under the definition of Sustainable Investment in EU SFDR.